-This new 1099-NEC form for 2020 is actually an old form that hasn't been in use since 1982.
-The IRS has separated out the reporting of payments to nonemployees from Form 1099-MISC —where it was reported in Box 7—and they have also redesigned Form 1099-MISC for 2020 reporting.
+The new Form 1099-NEC—which is actually an old form that hasn't been in use since 1982—is used to report any compensation given to nonemployees by a company.
+The IRS has separated the reporting of payments to nonemployees from Form 1099-MISC and redesigned it for tax year 2020.

-- It was made to an individual, partnership, estate, or, in some cases, a corporation
+- It was made to an individual, partnership, estate, or corporation.

-- The payments made to that payee were at least $600 or more for the year
+- The payments made to the payee were at least $600 or more for the year.

 Some examples of payments you must report on Form 1099-NEC include:

 - Professional service fees to attorneys (including law firms established as corporations), accountants, architects, etc.